 In order to apply, prospective students need to write an outline research proposal four to five pages long, stating the nature, ambition, research questions and the methodology of a research proposal.
 On the website of the University instructions on how to write a research proposal can be found.

 University of Sussex offers various types of scholarships and interested students should check application deadlines for funding opportunities.
-Some of them include student loans of up to £25,000.

 PhD in Human Rights and Global Politics: Legal, Philosophical and Economic Challenges – Scuola Superiore Sant’ Anna